kaushal0494/ZmBART/README.md

 Please install SentencePiece (SPM) from [here](https://github.com/google/sentencepiece).
 Make sure the binary is located at `/usr/local/bin/spm_encode`.

-## Downloads
+## Downloads and Setup

-- Download the ZmBART chekpoint from [here](https://iith-my.sharepoint.com/:f:/g/personal/cs18resch11003_iith_ac_in/Ekd6gIoVrzlBgpsFzPvzMyEBN0CdUU_F_e49333pr6dZqg?e=KTGDmE) and extract at ```ZmBART/checkpoints/``` location
+- The ZmBART checkpoint can be downloaded from [here](https://iith-my.sharepoint.com/:f:/g/personal/cs18resch11003_iith_ac_in/Ekd6gIoVrzlBgpsFzPvzMyEBN0CdUU_F_e49333pr6dZqg?e=KTGDmE) and should be extracted to the `ZmBART/checkpoints/` directory.
-- Also, download mBART.CC25 checkpoint and extract to ```ZmBART/``` by using below commands
+- The mBART.CC25 checkpoint can be downloaded and extracted to the `ZmBART/` directory using the following commands:
 ```
 wget https://dl.fbaipublicfiles.com/fairseq/models/mbart/mbart.CC25.tar.gz
 tar -xzvf mbart.CC25.tar.gz
 ```
-- The raw training, validation and evaluation dataset for English, Hindi, and Japanese can be downloaded from [here](https://iith-my.sharepoint.com/:f:/g/personal/cs18resch11003_iith_ac_in/Ekd6gIoVrzlBgpsFzPvzMyEBN0CdUU_F_e49333pr6dZqg?e=KTGDmE).
-The model will need an SPM tokenized dataset as input.
-The raw dataset should be converted into SPM token dataset with instruction provided [here](https://github.com/pytorch/fairseq/blob/master/examples/mbart/README.md#bpe-data-1), and [here](https://tmramalho.github.io/science/2020/06/10/fine-tune-neural-translation-models-with-mBART/) or can be directly downloaded in next point pre-processed by us.
+- The raw training, validation, and evaluation datasets for English, Hindi, and Japanese can be downloaded from  [here](https://iith-my.sharepoint.com/:f:/g/personal/cs18resch11003_iith_ac_in/Ekd6gIoVrzlBgpsFzPvzMyEBN0CdUU_F_e49333pr6dZqg?e=KTGDmE).
+The model also requires an SPM tokenized as input.
+Instructions for converting the raw dataset to an SPM tokenized dataset can be found [here](https://github.com/pytorch/fairseq/blob/master/examples/mbart/README.md#bpe-data-1) and [here](https://tmramalho.github.io/science/2020/06/10/fine-tune-neural-translation-models-with-mBART/), or you can directly download the preprocessed datasets that we used in the next point.
-- The SPM tokenized training, validation and evaluation dataset for English, Hindi and Japanese can be downloaded from [here](https://iith-my.sharepoint.com/:f:/g/personal/cs18resch11003_iith_ac_in/Ekd6gIoVrzlBgpsFzPvzMyEBN0CdUU_F_e49333pr6dZqg?e=KTGDmE).
+-The SPM tokenized training, validation, and evaluation datasets for English, Hindi, and Japanese can be downloaded from [here](https://iith-my.sharepoint.com/:f:/g/personal/cs18resch11003_iith_ac_in/Ekd6gIoVrzlBgpsFzPvzMyEBN0CdUU_F_e49333pr6dZqg?e=KTGDmE).
+These should be extracted to the `ZmBART/dataset/preprocess/` directory.
-- Extract the SPM tokenized datasets at ```ZmBART/dataset/preprocess/```
 - Note that we added a training and validation dataset for Hindi and Japanese for few-shot training.
-Validation data is optional.
+The validation data is optional.
-- For ATS, we did joint multilingual training (see the paper for more details), so 500 monolingual datasets are augmented.
+- For ATS task, we did joint multilingual training (see the paper for more details), so 500 monolingual datasets are augmented.

 ## Fine-Tuning ZmBART checkpoint for Zero-shot Hindi News Headline Generation
 All the scripts to run pre-processing, training, and generation are available at ```ZmBART/fairseq_cli/``` location